-Barophobia is the Fear of Gravity or the fear of falling.
+Barophobia is the Fear of Gravity.

 There are some research theories based on evolutionary ideas (for example ‘Evolved Navigation Theory’ – Jackson and Cormack, 2008) that we have an innate fear of heights as these represent dangers to ourselves (in terms of survival) and as a result our perception of high places is over-emphasised (we see high places as higher than they actually are) resulting in these types of phobic reaction.

 There are also many psychologists who believe that these types of fears are ‘learned’ rather than have a genetic foundation.

 As with most human behaviour, the most likely explanation is that Barophobia is a combination of both genetic and learned components.

 Because the Barophobia sufferer perceives Gravity to be a real threat, the fear that they experience is real and makes complete sense based on what they believe.